-Dogs have the same chakra systems that people do (for the most part) with extra centers in their paws, etc. This is covered HERE in my Dog Chakra article.
+Dogs have the same chakra systems that people do (for the most part) with extra centers in their paws, etc. This is covered in great detail on our Dog Chakra Info section.

 Reiki is a gentle but powerful healer.
 It can balance your dog’s energy, organs, and glands.
 It has proven to strengthen immune systems, relieve pain, clears toxins, and enhances personal awareness while relaxing your dog.